 Step 3 - Adjust the Tension Pins

 Find each of the nylon tension pins and, using a pair of needle-nose pliers, turn the pins slightly clockwise to tighten them.
 Adjust the pins a pair at a time, to ensure you are creating equal tension on both sides.
-Check the louvers to confirm that they close fully closed once you have adjusted all the tension pins.
+Check the louvers to confirm that they close fully once you have adjusted all the tension pins.

 Step 4 - Check the Staples in the Tilt Rod